How to Cut Whole Chicken Wings into Flats and Drumettes

 4. Remove the wing tip: Next, find the joint between the flat and the wing tip.
 Cut through this joint to separate the wing tip from the flat.

 5. Sort and store: Place drumettes and flats in separate bowls.
 You can either discard the wing tips or save them for making stock later.
-If saving, store them in a freezer bag – they’re great to combine with other chicken bones for homemade broth.
+If you plan on saving them, store them in a freezer bag.
+They’re great for combining with other chicken bones to make homemade broth.

 6. Repeat: Continue this process for all your chicken wings.